 Free tax services.
-To find out what services are available, get Publication 910, IRS Guide to

-Free Tax Services.
-It contains lists of free tax information sources, including publications, services, and free tax education and assistance programs.
-It also has an index of over 100 TeleTax topics (recorded tax information) you can listen to on your telephone.
+Publication 910, IRS Guide to Free Tax Services, is your guide to IRS services and resources.
+Learn about free tax information from the IRS, including publications, services, and education and assistance programs.
+The publication also has an index of over 100 TeleTax topics (recorded tax information) you can listen to on the telephone.
+The majority of the information and services listed in this publication are available to you free of charge.
+If there is a fee associated with a resource or service, it is listed in the publication.